Southclaws/southcla.ws/pages/2023-12-27 how-to-diagnose-next-hydration.md

 ---
 title: How to diagnose Hydration failed
+subtitle: One of the most common root causes of the error "Hydration failed because the initial UI does not match what was rendered on the server" with Next.js
 ---

 This happens when the server renders one tree and the client hydrates to a different tree.